 Air compressors do not just have an industrial use, they are a brilliant tool for home use too.
 Providing you obtain the right machine for the job; you will soon wonder how you ever lived without one.

-One of the earliest air compressors can be dated back to the prehistoric period (source) and was believed to aid in the smelting of tools.
+One of the earliest air compressors dates back to the prehistoric period (source) and was believed to aid in the smelting of tools.
 Air compressors have come a long way since then and their technology is constantly changing to suit and satisfy demand.

 Below is an overview of air compressor models to help you gain an understanding of their mechanics and to ensure you are informed before making a purchase.